mMaRuf1998/mMaruf1998/README.md

 # ⚡ About Me:
 - 🔭 I have graduated from **IIT - Jahangirnagar University**
 - 💫 Experienced on **Problem Solving , Software Development and Machine Learning**
-- 🌱 Currently doing projects on Full Stack Development using MERN stack<br>I'm looking to collaborate with Software Engineers <br>
+- 🌱 Currently doing projects on Full Stack Development using MERN stack
 - 💬 Ask me about **Software Engineering**

 # 📊 GitHub Stats: